New Zealand distribution

 We serve the whole Christian community and work closely with churches and the community to serve all denominations and confessions.

-We have more than 3,000 types of Bibles and Scripture resources in our Wellington warehouse at 144 Tory Street which can be purchased from our shop - including printed media and also Bibles and Scripture resources in other formats including CD-ROM, DVD and MP3 CD and USB Drive.
+We have more than 4,000 types of Bibles and Scripture resources in our warehouse which can be purchased - including printed media and also Bibles and Scripture resources in other formats including CD-ROM, DVD and MP3 CD and USB Drive.

 We distribute all recognised and approved versions of the Bible in English, plus Scriptures in up to 80 different non-English languages to meet the needs of the ever increasing number of different cultures in New Zealand.
 Our most popular translations include Samoan and other Pacific Island languages, as well as Chinese, Japanese, Persian and Burmese.

 Read about some of our New Zealand distribution projects.